Updated 1/19/2024

 Office: Schimmel-Conrades Science Center 206

-Office Hours: Make an appointment here or email for other times
+Office Hours: Appointment here or email for other times

 jbkrygier@owu.edu | http://krygier.owu.edu

-ENVS 198/498 meet together, Monday at noon in 211 SCSC.
+ENVS 198/498 meet together, Monday at noon:10 in 211 SCSC.
 198 is for new ENVS majors.
 498 is for graduating majors.
-We attend, instead of class, the Sustainability Task Force meeting three times during the semester, same time as class, in 301 Merrick.
+Instead of class, we attend the Sustainability Task Force meeting three times during the semester, same time as class, in 301 Merrick.

 Course Description: A combined cornerstone (198) / capstone (498) course that allows new Environmental Studies and Environmental Science majors and graduating seniors to engage with each other.
 Seniors will present work completed at OWU and reflect on the experiences gained in internships, field study, research, and other theory-to-practice opportunities.
 Seniors will interact with and mentor new majors to shape their plans for future work in their majors at OWU.
 Freshmen/sophomores will also engage with other E&S faculty, campus staff (B&G, AVI), City of Delaware employees, regional NGOs, and other environmental professionals.
 Occasional readings, videos, and/or recorded presentations on environmental issues will be assigned for discussion.
 ENVS 198/498 are required of all ENVS majors.